The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 The “Look What You Made Me Do” video became an instant hit with fans speculating and decoding the several Easter Eggs and references to her personal life.
 In one iconic scene, the singer can be seen sitting on a gold throne surrounded by serpent motifs.

 The representation of the reptile found its way to her jewellery pieces as well, as Swift dons a huge 22-carat white and yellow gold Serpenti necklace from Bulgari.
 The eye-catching neckpiece features 55 marquise brilliant cut diamonds weighing 10.44 carats, 71 round and pear-shaped rubies weighing 2.55 carats and pavé diamonds weighing 8.66 carats.
-Its estimated value stands at around USD 300,000 (INR 2.4 crore approx.)
+Its estimated value stands at around USD 300,000.

 Trust Swift to serve a complete look.
 She paired the necklace with three Serpenti bracelets with full pavé diamonds.
-One is an 18-carat white gold set, worth USD 35,400 (INR 29.2 lakh approx.); the other is an 18-carat rose gold band with a rubellite on the head worth around USD 48,000 (INR 39.6 lakh approx.); and another is an 18-carat mother of pearl piece worth around USD 68,000 (INR 56 lakh approx.).
+One is an 18-carat white gold set, worth USD 35,400; the other is an 18-carat rose gold band with a rubellite on the head worth around USD 48,000; and another is an 18-carat mother of pearl piece worth around USD 68,000.

 Besides these expensive jewellery pieces, Swift also sports snake-themed rings from Lydia Courteille, Borgioni and Gilan in the video.